 Queries can often be ambiguous because the user's intent may not be obvious.
 Without additional context, it can be difficult to understand exactly what kind of answers they are looking for.

 For example, different users may phrase the same query in different ways.
 On the other hand, different users might enter exactly the same query even though they are looking for different results.
-With the same query, one user could only try and retrieve a given document, while a second user is searching for a very precise answer, and a third one is seeking for a broad overview of a given subject.
+With the same query, one user could only try and retrieve a given document.
+On the other hand, the second user is searching for a very precise answer, and a third one is seeking for a broad overview of a given subject.

 That is why relevance score can be affected by a number of factors, such as: